a-e-r-o/ReddimgBot/README.md

 # ReddimgBot

-*This bot is intended to be used to post images and videos, it doesn't support text posts*
+This project is a very strightforward Discord BOT using an older version of [Discordeno](https://github.com/discordeno/discordeno)

-This bot fetches posts from subreddits using the Reddit APi and sends each posts link in a Discord channel.
+The program periodically fetches posts from subreddits using the Reddit APi and sends each posts link in a Discord channel.
 Posts are fetched without pagination and sorted by "hot".
 To avoid reposts, 50¹ new posts are fetch every 60¹ minutes and a post history mechanism ensures no post is sent twice in the same channel by registering the IDs of the last 100¹ posts sent in each channel.

+This bot is intended to be used to post images (including galleries) and videos, it doesn't support text posts.

 *1. Values presented above are examples, and configurable*